rw251/analytics-portal/docs/design.md

 ![Home screen image ](https://github.com/rw251/analytics-portal/blob/master/docs/img/login.png)

-**In addition a login form will be presented in the centre of the screen.**

 #### Responsive design

 ~~Below a certain screen size the name "Industry Portal" in the title bar will shrink to just "Portal".~~